ArkaprabhaChakraborty/DesktopWallpaperChanger/README.md

 The call.py script iteratively chooses a random image from the images directory and changes the wallpaper using ctypes.
 The script uses ctypes to load user32.dll and call SystemParametersInfoW().
 # Some default images has been added but the image folder can be deleted

+# how to run
+-> run wallpaper.py first.
+-> type your preffered image genre.
+-> run call.py to see it work.
+# requirements
+-> python 3
+# some default images has been added but the image folder can be deleted